Micronauts (comics): The Microns

-Years later Arcturus, Marionette and Bug (all Marvel properties) reappear as a team called the Microns.
+Years later Arcturus, Marionette and Bug (both Marvel properties) reappear as a team called the Microns.
 They aid the mutant Cable when the scientist Psycho-Man abducts the shape-changing Copycat.
 They battle Microverse inhabitant Baron Zebek of Aegyptus alongside the visiting super-team Alpha Flight and later assist Rick Jones and Captain Marvel during their adventures in the Microverse.
 In another largely untold tale, they also reteam with the X-Men against Baron Karza, who had recently been reborn, and his ally Thanos who seek to merge several of the sub-atomic universes.
 Arcturus Rann and Princess Mari became involved in the Psyklop invasion of K'ai, Jarella's homeworld.